AbimbolaObadare/Recruitment-backend/Outline.md

 Recruiter
 - Can Create, delete and update own post
-- Can Set time for post to delete automatically
+- Can Set time for post to delete automatically(still in work)
 - Can query for successful applicants per post
 - Send email to successful applicants